 Cooling is performed by taking the wine to the above-ground basement, outside in the winter, or in an artificial way using refrigeration devices.

 During the first year, the wine is poured occasionally and lighter sulfured.
 During the first year, the wine develops a smell which is important for the quality of the sparkling wine.
 One-year-old wine and two- to three-year-old wine containing more bouquet materials are used for champagne.

 Sparkling Wine Making Process Demand Secondary Fermentation(Champagne Process)

-Given the manner and conditions of secondary fermentation in the production of sparkling wines, 2 procedures are possible: the champenoise method (traditional), and the charmat (tank) method.
+Given the manner and conditions of secondary fermentation in the production of sparkling wines, two procedures are possible: the champenoise method (traditional) and the Charmat (tank) method.

 Adding Wine Yeast